-With that all being said, here are the most hilarious and best comedy manga I recommend checking out!
+With that all being said, here are my top comedy manga recommendations!

 Wotakoi: Love Is Hard for Otaku by Fujita